Austro-Turkish War (1788–1791): Outcomes

 Joseph's successor Leopold II was compelled to end the war due to the threat of Prussian intervention in support of the Ottomans.
 In the final negotiated outcome, established in the Treaty of Sistova of 4 August 1791, Austria's gains were "meagre": Austria returned all the territory from its conquests save the small town of Orsova and a strip of Croatian land near the Bosnian-Croatian border (e.g. Drežnik Grad, Cetin Castle, Donji Lapac, Srb).
 The Russians won new territory along the Black Sea and forced the Turks to acknowledge previous conquests in the Treaty of Jassy of 9 January 1792.

 For the Ottomans, the war was a salient event in a long period of national decline (see Stagnation and reform of the Ottoman Empire).
-In 1791, the withdrawal of troops and warships to Europe led to the overthrow of Emir Ismail Bey in Egypt.
-His successors, Murad Bey and Ibrahim Bey, established a regime independent of Istanbul.
+In 1791, the withdrawal of troops and warships to Europe led to the overthrow of Emir Ismail Bey in Egypt; and his successors, Murad Bey and Ibrahim Bey, established a regime independent of Istanbul.